What is SMSC and why is it important?

 Children, parents and staff have many opportunities for their voices to be heard at Exeter Deaf Academy.
 Democracy is central to how we operate.
 Some examples of democracy in practice are:

 The election of The School and College Councils mirrors the British electoral system and demonstrates democracy in action.
-The School and Council Council’s give our students a voice on matters relevant to Academy life.
+Our School and Council Council’s give our students a voice on matters relevant to Academy life.
 Proposals made by its members can, and do, have a real impact on the rest of the school and College.
 They develop an understanding of democratic principles and gain experience of gathering information, sharing views, running a committee and making decisions.
-The students are elected to the council through the vote of their peers and are supported in their meetings by a member of staff and a Trustee Governor.
+The students are elected to the council through the vote of their peers and are supported in their meetings by a member of staff.

 Exeter Deaf Academy Community Voice is actively sought